gvelim/CSX0003RUST/src/sort/README.md

 So if we get the remainder from the VirtualSlice `[6,7,5]` and apply the above steps we'll get `[5,6,7]`.
 Nice !!
 Let's see it in action.
 ```
+Phase 2: Finishing off the remainder unmerged partition

 Slice 1       Slice 2      VirtualSlice                       Index Reflector                  Compare        Action
 =========     ===========  ===============================    =============================    ===========    ===================
                                                i       c'  j'   c   i'                       j
 [ 1, 2, 3] <> [ 4, 6, 7, 5]  [ 1 , 2 , 3 , 4 , 6 , 7 , 5 ]    [ 7 , 5 , 6 , 1 , 2 , 3 , 7 ]      x      x     swap(c', i), swap(c, i') incr(i,c)
-                                                   i   c'  j'       c   i'                   j
+                                               5    i   c'  j'       c   i'                   j
 [ 1, 2, 3] <> [ 4, 5, 7, 6]  [ 1 , 2 , 3 , 4 , 5 , 7 , 6 ]    [ 5 , 7 , 6 , 1 , 2 , 3 , 7 ]      x      x     swap(c', i), swap(c, i') incr(i,c)
                                                       i/c' j'          c/i'                   j
 [ 1, 2, 3] <> [ 4, 5, 6, 7]  [ 1 , 2 , 3 , 4 , 5 , 6 , 7 ]    [ 5 , 6 , 7 , 1 , 2 , 3 , 7 ]      x      x     swap(c', i), swap(c, i') incr(i,c)
 ```
-**As if by magic** everything is now in position and ordered.
+**As if by magic** everything is now in position and ordered after O(n) iterations

 ### Useful Index Reflector Properties
-1. At completion the Index Reflector "reflects" the final positions given the starting order i.e the 4th element in virtualslice end up in the 1st position and so on
+1. At completion the Index Reflector "reflects" the final position per element and given its starting order i.e the 4th element in virtualslice ends up in the 1st position, the 1st in the 5th, and so on
 2. `[c]` index is bound by `[0 .. left array.len]` range
 3. `[i']` index is bound by `[c .. left array.len]` range
 4. Always `[j'] == [j]`

 ### Index Reflector Optimisations
 1. Given the 4th property we can reduce the Index Reflector to left_array.len() reducing the additional memory required
+2.
-2. Given the 1st property we can
+3. Given the 1st property we can
    1. Develop a "sort mask array" through which we can access the source array segments in order and without the need of permanently mutating them.
    2. Such "sort mask" can be imposed or "played onto" the source segments hence mutating them only when is needed